Always, always trust your first gut instinct. If you genuinely feel in your heart and soul that something is wrong, it usually is.

 If someone is pushing my boundaries, my inner alarm system rings the bell through feelings and sensations in my body.

-So, knowing when something is off should come easy to me?
+So, I should know when something is off, right?
 Unfortunately not.
 My boundary difficulties didn’t lie in developing my intuition.
-My difficulties arose because of my childhood experiences of abuse which developed into conditioning, that prevented me from developing healthy boundaries.
+My difficulties arose because of childhood experiences that developed into conditioning, that prevented me from developing healthy boundaries.

 My intuition and logic would clash together, leaving me in a state of confusion, energetically frozen and unable to respond either way.
 All of this happened on a subconscious level.

 I made a leap forward when I decided to listen to my body in terms of what my intuition was telling me, despite the clash with my thoughts and fears.
-If anything felt off, it was off and whilst I didn’t quite trust my intuition at first, through experience, I soon realised that in most cases my intuition was bang on the mark.
+If anything felt off, it was off.
+While I didn’t quite trust my intuition at first, through experience, I soon realised that in most cases my intuition was bang on the mark.

 As I developed my trust in my intuition through real experiences, life became easier to navigate.